-- 5. Q: I was not vaccinated as a child.
+- 6. Q: I was not vaccinated as a child.
 Will I be barred from entering UC until all of the vaccinations have been obtained? - A: No later than Fall 2017, all UC campuses will implement registration holds for students who have not documented completion, or who have not begun the process of completing, all of the required vaccines.
 Several campuses already implement registration holds if students have not met the tuberculosis screening requirement.
 However, there is variation on which campuses will be placing holds during the 2016 2017 academic year.
-Please check with your campus Student Health Service for information regarding the timeline for registration holds related to immunization requirements. - 6.
+Please check with your campus Student Health Service for information regarding the timeline for registration holds related to immunization requirements. - 7.
 Q: I/my family have concerns regarding the safety of vaccines and have chosen not to be vaccinated.
 Will I be prevented from attending classes at UC if I do not obtain the required vaccines? - A: During the initial phases of the Immunization Plan implementation, no registration holds will be placed.
-However, beginning fall of 2017, students who have not provided evidence of the required vaccinations will not be able to complete their final registration. - 7.
+However, beginning fall of 2017, students who have not provided evidence of the required vaccinations will not be able to complete their final registration. - 8.
 Q: I had an allergic reaction to a vaccination.
-Am I still required to be vaccinated to enter UC? - A: It is very important that the doctor/nurse practitioner/physician assistant who cared for you at that time, document what happened to you when you had the problem with vaccination.
-If you had a true "allergic reaction", then we will need to know which vaccination caused the problem, and whether you were able to become immune to that illness.
+Am I still required to be vaccinated to enter UC? - A: It is very important that a licensed doctor, nurse practitioner, or physician's assistant document what happened to you when you had the problem with vaccination.
+If you had a true "allergic" or adverse reaction, or you have a condition that makes it unsafe for you to receive vaccinations, then your healthcare provider will include information regarding the type of vaccination you are requesting to be exempted from receiving, and whether you were able to become immune to that illness.
 You will need to complete a "Medical Exemption Request" form, and submit to your campus health center.
-If they deny your request for an exemption, you have a right to appeal their decision by a UC wide panel. - 8.
+If they deny your request for an exemption, you have a right to appeal their decision by a UC wide panel and will be allowed to attend classes until a decision has been made regarding your appeal. - 9.
 Q: Is there a process to request a personal/religious belief exemption from the UC Immunization Plan? - A: The UC convened a task force over the summer of 2015, to examine what types of exemptions from the policy should be considered, and what the appropriate documentation and appeals process would be required.
 This work group included representatives from every campus, as well as a leading medical ethicist and representatives from the California Department of Public Health.
-The Task Force has recommended that only Medical Exemptions be allowed, but has created a process whereby students can appeal denials of their request through a group that includes three or more task force members, including at least one primary care provider and one infectious disease specialist.
-Students who have submitted appeals will be able
+The Task Force has recommended that UC follow the same legislation as is applicable for students in K-12, and only Medical Exemptions be allowed.
+However, UC has created a process whereby students can appeal denials of their request through a group that includes three or more Immunization Exemption Appeals Committee task force members, including at least one primary care provider and one infectious disease specialist.
+Students who have submitted appeals will be able to attend courses during the quarter/semester that their appeal is undergoing review.